 - What is the expected process for the app to recover data directly affected by a failed connection?

 Regression Mobile Test Cases For Application

 - Check for possible side effects after changes are launched

-Conducting Functional Testing for Mobile applications is the fundamental activity to assess that every feature in the application is responsive and working as expected.
+Conducting functional testing for mobile applications is the fundamental activity of assessing that every feature in the application is responsive and working as expected.